Toshini29/thesis/README.md

 The imported knowledge is stored in an internal RDF-based **Process Knowledge Graph**, which the system uses for providing grounded explanations for decision support.

 ## Functionalities & Usage
-The easiest way to familarize yourself with the functionality and usage of the prototype is to watch the [demonstration video](https://doi.org/10.6084/m9.figshare.30529892) or read the respective section of our article (see below).
+The easiest way to familarize yourself with the functionality and usage of the prototype is to watch the [demonstration video](https://doi.org/10.6084/m9.figshare.30529892) or have a look at our research articles (see below).

 Generally, the application is split into four views relating to different tasks on and next to the path from process knowledge sources to semantically explainable execution support, namely Knowledge Modeling, Decision Making, Task Execution, and Graph Exploration.

 ## Running the Application
 ### Prerequisites & Setup
 This project requires Python.
 We recommend version 3.12, but support 3.10 and 3.11 as well.
 Further, git lfs is needed for cloning the example use case data.
-Further, for the textual knowledge importer, GPT is used.
+Lastly, for the textual knowledge importer, GPT is used.
 If you want to use this importer, please provide an `OPENAI_API_KEY` via the environment (e.g., through a `.env` file).

-First, clone this repository and navigate into the project folder.
+To set Karibdis up, first clone this repository and navigate into the project folder.
 If you want to use the example use case data, please also run `git lfs pull`.<br>
 We strongly recommend to further set up and use a [virtual environment](https://docs.python.org/3/library/venv.html), e.g., with
 ``` bash
 python3 -m venv .venv